k-kahora/Maml/README.md

 * instructions for running the language
 # Priority
 Command line runner to run Monkey code, .ape extensions, Very nice Readme, nixos compatable, implement hash tables, Chapter5,

+# Bugs
+* Only one print statement triggers at a time in a file